google/ExoPlayer/guide.md

 ### Controlling the player ###

 Once the player has been prepared, playback can be controlled by calling methods on the player.
-For example `setPlayWhenReady` can be used to start and pause playback, the various `seekTo` methods can be used to seek within the media, `setRepeatMode` can be used to control if and how the media is looped, and `setPlaybackParameters` can be used to adjust the playback speed and pitch.
+For example `setPlayWhenReady` starts and pauses playback, the various `seekTo` methods seek within the media,`setRepeatMode` controls if and how media is looped, `setShuffleModeEnabled` controls playlist shuffling, and `setPlaybackParameters` adjusts playback speed and pitch.

 If the player is bound to a `PlayerView` or `PlayerControlView` then user interaction with these components will cause corresponding methods on the player